-Our non-GAAP financial measures comprise adjusted total margin, adjusted operating income and adjusted net income attributable to AmeriGas Partners.
-Management believes the presentations of these non-GAAP financial measures provide useful information to investors to more effectively evaluate the period-over-period results of operations of the Partnership.
-Management uses these non-GAAP financial measures because they eliminate the impact of (1) changes in unrealized gains and losses on commodity derivative instruments not associated with current-period transactions and (2) other significant discrete items that can affect the comparison of year-over-year results.
+AmeriGas Partners' management presents the non-GAAP measures "adjusted net income," "adjusted total margin," and "adjusted operating income" in order to assist in the evaluation of the Partnership's overall performance.
+Management believes that these non-GAAP measures provide meaningful information to investors about AmeriGas Partners' performance because they eliminate the impact of (1) changes in unrealized gains and losses on commodity derivative instruments not associated with current-period transactions and (2) other significant discrete items that can affect the comparison of year-over-year results.